bogardt/RenderIt-back/README.md

 sudo rm -rf mongo_data
 ```

-# Webapi
-Api is on port 4000
+this api run on port 4000

-# Website
-Webapp is on port 3000